ryanmadsenn/sudokuSolver/README.md

 This is my in-progress sudoku solving tool written in node.js and react.
 It uses a recursive backtracking algorithm to solve any valid sudoku board.

-I wanted to write this software to make it easy to enter a sudoku board and view solution.
+I wanted to write this software to make it easy to enter a sudoku board and view the solution.

 [Demo Video](https://youtu.be/VUZfyhl8hSg)